Get-Nerdio/NMM-SE/Documentation/Migrate local profiles to AZ Files and FSLogix.md

 **Using the FSLogix Migration Powershell Module:**

-First of all extensive documentation and troubleshooting the module can be found in their [Github: FSLogixMigration](https://github.com/gregdod/FSLogixMigration)
+For detailed documentation and troubleshooting guides, refer to the [FSLogixMigration repository on GitHub](https://github.com/gregdod/FSLogixMigration).
+This migration approach is typically favored in somewhat larger environments due to its automation capabilities, which reduce the likelihood of human error and increase efficiency.

 **Main Functions:**